boltlabs-inc/zeekoe/README.md

 *Zeekoe* is the Dutch word for the sea-cow, otherwise known as the manatee, a friendly coastal aquatic mammal.
-The word "zeekoe" also has the fortuitous coincidence of being one of the few words whose first and only two consonants are the letters "ZK": and hence the gentle manatee is the mascot of the **zkChannels protocol** for zero-knowledge layer-2 payment channels.
+The word "zeekoe" also has the fortuitous coincidence of being one of the few words whose first and only two consonants are the letters "ZK": and hence the gentle manatee is the mascot of the **zkChannels protocol** for zero-knowledge layer-2 based transactions.

 ![photograph of a mother manatee and calf](https://upload.wikimedia.org/wikipedia/commons/thumb/d/da/Mother_manatee_and_calf.jpg/800px-Mother_manatee_and_calf.jpg)